Welcome to Year 1

 PE

-Year 1 will have PE on Monday and Friday afternoon with the focus for Autumn Term is Gymnastics.
+Year 1 will have PE on Monday and Friday afternoon with the focus for Spring Term is Net and Wall games and Dance.
 Please come to school wearing PE kit on those days.
 There may be some lessons taught outside in the playground so please make sure PE kit reflects the outdoor temperature.

 Outdoor Learning

-Outdoor learning is every other Tuesday with Rosie and Maggie.
-This starts for Year 1 on Tuesday 16th September.
+Outdoor learning is suspended until Tuesday 24th February and will be every other Tuesday with Rosie and Maggie.
 Year 1 need to be dressed in outdoor clothing and please bring in a pair of wellies to wear if the weather is bad.

 Homework